rvpanoz/luna/README.md

 ## Development ##

+Luna is build with ReactJS library, Redux for store management and bundled with Webpack 3. :boom:
+Build on Electron.

+How to start developing:

 1. clone the repository
 2. run `npm install` to install application's dependencies and devDependencies.
 3. run `npm run dev`